ricardobg/DigitalPedalBoard/README.md

 ####Regular Mode

 If you just want to test the effects, this is the mode for you !
 It allows you to activate and desactivate effects.
 When you start the program, this mode will be active.
-If you are in other mode and want to use this mode, just go to the menu Preset -> Back
+If you are in other mode and want to use this mode, just go to the menu Preset -> Back.

 ####Preset Editing Mode